Leonid Radvinsky: Biography

-In May 2021, The Guardian described him as a "US-based online pornography veteran who largely chooses to avoid the media."
 He donated $5 million to Ukraine relief in 2022 as well a cancer charity, an animal-welfare organization, and a skin-disorder-research fund.

 Career

 Early career

-In 1999, when Radvinsky was 17 years old, he helped incorporate Cybertania Inc. During the late 1990s and early 2000s, Radvinsky developed more than ten websites such as Password Universe, Working Passes and Ultra Passwords that claimed and were advertised to provide users with "illegal" and "hacked" passwords to porn sites, where he earned money for every click.
+In 1999, when Radvinsky was 17 years old, he helped incorporate Cybertania Inc., a website referral business.
+During the late 1990s and early 2000s, Radvinsky developed more than ten websites such as Password Universe, Working Passes and Ultra Passwords that claimed and were advertised to provide users with "illegal" and "hacked" passwords to porn sites, where he earned money for every click.
+However, according to Forbes there wasn't any evidence suggesting the sites actually linked to illegal content.
 Ultra Passwords reportedly earned $1.8 million a year in revenue during the 2000s.

 In 2004, he founded MyFreeCams, an adult streaming website.
 The same year, Microsoft sued Radvinsky for allegedly sending millions of deceptive emails to Hotmail users, but the case was eventually dismissed.

 OnlyFans

-In 2018, he bought a 75% stake in OnlyFans' parent company Fenix International Ltd. from its British founder Tim Stokely.
+In 2018, he bought a 75% stake in OnlyFans' parent company Fenix International Ltd. from its British founders Tim Stokely and his dad Guy Stokely.
 After this, OnlyFans became increasingly focused on not safe for work (NSFW) content and "gained a pop culture reputation for being a hive of pornography".
-In a roughly two-year period from 2021 to 2022, Radvinsky received around $500million in dividends from the website.
+OnlyFans had annual revenues in excess of $6.6 billion as of November 2023, with revenues growing 19% per year.
+Radvinsky received $472 million in dividends from the website in 2023, up from $338 million and $284 million in 2022 and 2021, respectively.

+Philanthropy

+In 2024 Radvinsky and his wife were both major public supporters of a $23 million grant program for cancer research, which was announced at a gastrointestinal research foundation gala.

+Radvinsky has also indicated on his personal website his aspiration to sign the Giving Pledge, a public commitment by wealthy individuals to donate the majority of their fortune to philanthropic causes.

+Political activity

+In 2023, according to The Lever's reporting on private financial documents, Radvinsky and his spouse contributed $11 million to AIPAC, a pro-Israel lobbying group.
+When asked for comment, Radvinsky disputed the contribution.